-In 2005, prior to the development of Kaipupu Wildlife Sanctuary, an Ecological Significance Assessment report gave Kaipupu Point an overall M+ rating.
+In the 2005, prior to the development of Kaipupu Wildlife Sanctuary, an Ecological Significance Assessment report1 gave Kaipupu Point an overall M+ rating.
 As a distinctive feature in the Picton landscape, Kaipupu Point was identified as an ideal opportunity for a mainland island.
 Further supported by the landowners Port Marlborough and the Department of Conservation, Kaipupu Wildlife Sanctuary was created.

 Since then much has changed.
-In 2008, a 600-metre-long predator proof fence was installed across the southern end of Kaipupu Point preventing introduced predators from re-establishing after a brodifacoum poison drop.
+In 2008, a 600 metre long predator proof fence was installed across the southern end of Kaipupu Point preventing introduced predators from re-establishing after a brodifacoum poison drop.
 Public access to the Sanctuary was created via a 2.7km walking track, floating pontoon and jetty, which was officially opened in 2013.
-Thanks to a very good relationship with Port Marlborough, our 100 strong volunteer team are able to access the Sanctuary via land to complete maintenance, monitoring and pest control tasks (spending on average 200 hours per month).
+Thanks to a strong relationship with Port Marlborough, our 100 strong volunteer team are able to access the Sanctuary via land to complete maintenance, monitoring and pest control tasks (spending on average 200 hours per month).
 In 2016, the hard work and commitment of these volunteers was rewarded with our first species translocation of South Island Robin and the development of a rowi kiwi creche at Kaipupu Wildlife Sanctuary.
-In 2018 a kayak ramp was completed by volunteers, with support from local businesses.
-Since then we have continued with annual bird counts, a lizard and skink survey, Tawa seed collection project, Little Blue Penguin survey of the Sanctuary, Picton and Waikawa Bays, plus undertaking a complete review of the trapping programme.
-This led to major adjustment of the trap locations and following this plus a hand-laid bait and toxin project we are able to report 0% rats from our tracking tunnel monitoring.
+This year, a kayak ramp was completed by volunteers, with support from local businesses.

 The Sanctuary is popular with local, national and international visitors.
 We offer guided tours and have an excellent education programme that sees various groups and schools visit the Sanctuary with our experienced educator.
-Another objective is to develop the educational programme to provide opportunities for schools Marlborough-wide to benefit.
-Our membership encompasses individual, family and life memberships with many supporting us from outside the region.
+Our membership, encompassing individual, family and life memberships, numbers 250 with many supporting us from outside the region.

 Kaipupu Point Mainland Island Society is managed by a committee of nine volunteers alongside representatives from the Department of Conservation and Port Marlborough.
 The Society contracts two part time coordinators to ensure that all tasks at the Sanctuary are completed effectively and efficiently.
 The Pest Coordinator manages the predator control program and its volunteers, ensures that best practice is followed and that trapping results are accurately documented and reported.
-The Pest Coordinator also acts as the Health and Safety Manager, now working with a H&S specialist member of our committee.
-The Sanctuary Coordinator is responsible for administration (emails, banking, general communications), compliance (resource consents, concession, management agreements, translocation agreements), education, promotion and marketing, community outreach, technical tasks (translocations, interpretative signage, concession) and volunteer/membership engagement.
+The Pest Coordinator also acts as the Health and Safety Manager.
+The Project Coordinator is responsible for administration (emails, banking, general communications), compliance (resource consents, concession, management agreements, translocation agreements), education, promotion and marketing, community outreach, technical tasks (translocations, interpretative signage, concession) and volunteer/membership engagement.